 - 1. Official notification of the event (flyer, email, etc.) - 2.
 Agenda - 3.
-Conference or event lodging rate (usually listed on-line) - 4.
+Conference or event Lodging Rate (usually listed on-line) - 4.
 Google map printout to document total miles traveled to event.
-If the event destination is listed in the Droplet approved list of common locations no printout is required. - a.
+If the event destination is listed below on the GCBE approved list of common locations no printout is required. - a.
 Mileage Mileage paid by board funds is calculated from the Central Office location, 1026 Chestnut Street. - b.
-Mileage reimbursement is only for travel expenses that are personally incurred to and from the event.
+Mileage reimbursement is only for travel to and from events.

 Schools are permitted to reimburse school employees for actual travel expenses while such employees are conducting school business.
-Reimbursements must be preapproved and a travel reimbursement form must be completed in Droplet by the employee at the conclusion of the event.
+Reimbursements must be preapproved and a travel reimbursement form must be completed by the employee at the conclusion of the event.